 We realize most of us aren’t experts in AI and how it works.
 It can feel overwhelming.
 That’s why we designed our AI to be transparent and easy to setup.
 Here are a few things to know before you get started:

 iCIMS’ digital assistant can recognize and reply to almost 100 candidate questions.
-The questions and answers come pre-scripted.
-This is an actual example:
+The questions and answers come pre-scripted and are fully editable.
+Here is an example:

 Question: What is your turnover rate?

 Answer: We have a low employee turnover compared to our industry peers.
 We like to think it’s 100% our culture, but it probably has something to do with our competitive compensation and benefits package as well.